OxygenCobalt/OxygenCobalt/README.md

 - A music streaming server implementation
 - A particle simulator / powder toy clone

-#### What I want to do
+#### What I want to learn

 - Backend development
+- "Trendier" android frameworks (Dependency Injection, Jetpack Compose, etc.)
+- Some web development
 - More systems/embedded programming
-- More command line utilities/curses programs
-- More android-related utilities and android apps
+- Curses and other command-line utilities

 #### Other info